qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Dynamic typing allows typing fewer and gives more freedom and avoids the shackle of an unexpressive type system.
 However dynamic typing doesn't auto convert data "shape" for you [^dynamic_language_conversion].
 Developer still need to consider the "shape" when programming in dynamic languages.
 Dynamic languages are embracing data annotations now (TS, Python type annotation).

 [^dynamic_language_conversion]: Dynamic languages may sometimes do auto data conversion, but it's limited to simple conversions.
 It cannot do advanced conversion that "understands intention".
-Often the auto conversion is "dumb" and not what developer want (e.g. JS auto convert object to "\[object Object\]").
+Sometimes the auto conversion is "dumb" and not what developer want (e.g. JS auto convert object to "\[object Object\]").

 ### Generalized reference